wingunder/redis-plus-plus-modules/README.md

 ## TODO

-  - Add CuckooFilter, Count-Min-Sketch and Top-K
+  - Add Count-Min-Sketch and Top-K
   - Add a directory with some examples
-  - Add doxygen output.
+  - Add doxygen output
   - Install procedure and at least a Debian package
   - Add APIs for: RedisJSON, RediSearch, RedisTimeSeries, RedisGraph, RedisAI and RedisGears